Juliette Foucaut - 05 Apr 2019 - edited 17 Aug 2023

-Feel free to skip this section and go straight to the practical solution.
+You can skip this section and go straight to the practical solution.

 We're now able to generate around 2000 different Shadok words of varying lengths.
 But how do we deal with duplicates?
 The easiest way is to use a set (an unordered collection of unique elements in python).
 When we need a new name, we generate it and check it against the set.
 If it's not in the set, we use it and add it to the set so we know it's already been used in preparation for the next time we need a new name.
 Otherwise, if it's already in the set, we discard it and repeat the process until we find a name that's not already in the set.

-import random words = set() # empty set word = '' # word to be generated # generate a unique word (and build a set of words) def generate_unique(): word = generate() if word in words: # the word is already in the set word = generate_unique() # rerun this generator else: words.add(word) # the word hasn't been generated before.
+import random words = set() # Empty set word = '' # Word to be generated # Generate a unique word (and build a set of words) def generate_unique(): word = generate() if word in words: # The word is already in the set word = generate_unique() # Rerun this generator else: words.add(word) # The word hasn't been generated before.
 Add it to the set and return it return word print generate_unique()

 This algorithm (it's a recursion by the way) works very nicely when the set is empty or almost empty.
 But the more we use it, the more the set fills up and the harder the program has to work randomly generating words that are not already in the set.
 It also gets slower as every time it's used and successfully finds a new word, the set gets larger.
 The larger the set is, the slower the search.
 This is a bad situation.
 It causes the program to get slower and slower as it gets harder and harder to find the remaining unique words.
 Eventually, the program generates and stores all possible words.
 The next time it gets called, it generates an infinite loop.